sonic-net/SONiC/doc/snmp-schema-addition.md

 - LOCATION_STRING:  String, defines the snmpLocation, default: "".
 - CONTACT_STRING:   String, defines the snmpContact, default: "" or the current hardcoded value for backwards compatibility.
 - COMMUNITY_STRING: String, defines the community string.
-- ACL_STRING:       String, name of the ACL that controls access to SNMP daemon, default: "SNMP_ACL".
 - OID_STRING:       String. a dotted notation OID prefix.
 - COMMAND_STRING:   String: command to be called when OID_STRING is requested.